claudioperez/OpenSeesRT/README.md

 of global state.

-The package may be used as a drop-in replacement for both OpenSees and OpenSeesPy, and generally provides a considerable performance boost.
+The package may be used as a drop-in replacement for both OpenSees and OpenSeesPy, and generally provides a substantial performance boost.
 Project objectives include:

-- **Simpler installation** With a single `pip`-install, run any OpenSees Tcl script **and** most OpenSeesPy scripts.
+- **Simpler installation** With a single `pip`-install, run any OpenSees Tcl script *and* most OpenSeesPy scripts.

-- **Performance improvements** The `opensees` package uses the experimental [`OpenSeesRT`](https://github.com/claudioperez/OpenSeesRT) analysis kernel which eliminates reliance on global variables for state and memory management.
+- **Improved performance** The `opensees` package uses the experimental [`OpenSeesRT`](https://github.com/claudioperez/OpenSeesRT) analysis kernel which eliminates reliance on global variables for state and memory management.
-  Furthermore, new template classes allow for stack-allocated matrices and vectors and eliminate the need for static local variables for additional performance improvements.
+  Furthermore, new template classes allow for stack-allocated matrices and vectors and eliminate the need for static local variables furnishing substantial performance improvements.

 - **Reliability** All program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
-This eliminates the possibility of inadvertent state corruption.
+This eliminates several preexisting vulnerabilities to inadvertent state corruption.

 <!--
 - **Library semantics**